threema-ch/push-relay/README.md

 - `wct`: Unix epoch timestamp of the request in seconds, `i64`
 - `wcv`: Protocol version, `u16`

-### FCM
+### FCM / HMS

-The FCM message contains the payload data as specified above.
+The FCM and HMS messages contain the payload data as specified above.

 ### APNs